-The church's official documentary tradition since Vatican II accepts and welcomes students in Catholic schools who are not Catholics.
-All parts of the church's leadership affirm the presence of these students as a sign of the church's commitment to the common good in all communities, especially those in poor and developing regions.
+The Church's official documentary tradition since Vatican II accepts and welcomes students in Catholic schools who are not Catholics.
+All parts of the Church's leadership affirm the presence of these students as a sign of the Church's commitment to the common good in all communities, especially those in poor and developing regions.
 However, while their presence is welcomed, greater ambivalence is apparent over the place of these students in Catholic schools.
 Images of respect for personal religious preferences, evangelisation and conversion are contained in these documents.
-In sum.
-Catholic school communities lack clear and definitive guidance from these documents regarding their treatment of students who are not Catholics.
-These documents, whilst clarifying the presence of students who are not Catholics, do little to clarify their place.
+In sum, Catholic school communities lack clear and definitive guidance from these documents regarding their treatment of students who are not Catholics.
+These documents, whilst clarifying the presence of students who are not Catholics, do little to clarify their place in the school and the mutual obligations of students and school leadership.

-In the light of this analysis of official church documents the following questions are offered as a guide for further research and reflection.
+In the light of this analysis of official Church documents the following questions are offered as a guide for further research and reflection.